Portrait of Antoine and Marie-Anne Lavoisier: History

 Recent research has shown that the painting was modified significantly during its development.
 Using infrared reflectography and macro x-ray fluorescence mapping, investigators from the Metropolitan Museum of Art discovered several important features which David altered in the final portrait.
 The depiction of Antoine-Laurent Lavoisier and Marie-Anne Lavoisier was originally as "wealthy tax collectors and fashionable luxury consumers."
 The chemical instruments were added later.
 The couple's clothes were also altered.
 Marie-Anne initially was depicted wearing an elegant hat called a chapeau à la Tarare, named after the successful Beaumarchais and Salieri's opera, which were exceedingly popular among wealthy Parisian women in 1787.
 Additionally, Antoine-Laurent was dressed in a longer brown coat, and the red cloth over the table originally covered a gilded table in the neoclassical style.
 Tally books on a shelf behind the couple were repainted into a plain wall, suggesting that David's initial portrait depicted a wealthy aristocratic couple which he later altered into a depiction of scientific partners.

 Despite Lavoisier's efforts to craft a more modest image for himself, he was arrested in 1793 for his former role in the ferme générale.
-He was executed by guillotine in July of 1794.
+He was executed by guillotine in July 1794.
 Lavoisier would later be exonerated by the French government, and his belongings were returned to his widow.